History of Jarren Duran in Timeline

 2019: Named High-A Player of the Year

-In 2019, Duran was named the High-A (Class A-Advanced) player of the year by Baseball America, and was named the Red Sox' minor league baserunner of the year.
-Overall during 2019 with both Salem and Portland, Duran batted .303 with five home runs and 38 RBIs in 132 games.
+In 2019, Duran was named to the All-Star Futures Game, was named the High-A (Class A-Advanced) player of the year by Baseball America, and was named the Red Sox' minor league baserunner of the year.
+Overall, he batted .303 with five home runs and 38 RBIs in 132 games with Salem and Portland.

-November 2020: Ranked as Red Sox's Number Five Prospect
+November 2020: Ranked as Red Sox' Number Five Prospect

 In November 2020, Duran was ranked by Baseball America as the Red Sox' number five prospect.

-In 2020, the United States national baseball team qualified for the Summer Olympics held in Tokyo in 2021, however Duran was not included on the Olympic roster.
+In 2020, the United States national baseball team qualified for the Summer Olympics, but Duran was not included on the Olympic roster.

 In May 2021, Duran was named to the roster of the United States national baseball team for the Americas Qualifying Event.

-In 2021, Duran played in the Caribbean Series for the Criollos de Caguas, based in Caguas, Puerto Rico, in which he helped lead the team to the championship game and was selected to the All-Tournament Team.
+In 2021, Duran played in the Caribbean Series for the Criollos de Caguas, based in Caguas, Puerto Rico, and was selected to the All-Tournament Team.

-In 2021, Duran was selected to Boston's 40-man roster, made his MLB debut against the New York Yankees, and hit his first major-league home run against the Toronto Blue Jays.
-He was also placed on and activated from the COVID-19 related injured list, and optioned to and recalled from Triple-A Worcester multiple times.
+In 2021, Duran was selected to Boston's 40-man roster and made his MLB debut on July 17 against the New York Yankees, collecting a hit in his first at-bat.
+He hit his first major-league home run on July 19 against the Toronto Blue Jays.
+He played 33 games with Boston, batting .215 with two home runs and 10 RBIs.

-In 2023, Duran established himself as an effective hitter and base stealer for Boston, but was placed on the injured list in August due to a toe injury, requiring season-ending surgery.
-Duran batted .295 with 8 home runs and 40 RBIs through 102 games, adding 24 stolen bases.
+In 2023, Duran established himself as an effective hitter and base stealer, becoming a fixture in Boston's lineup.
+However, he was placed on the injured list on August 22 due to a toe injury and underwent season-ending surgery for turf toe on August 29.
+Duran batted .295 with 8 home runs and 40 RBIs through 102 games.

-In 2024, Duran was named the MVP of the MLB All-Star Game.
+In 2024, Jarren Duran was named the MVP of the MLB All-Star Game.